WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 **Redirections:** The `target` subtype may be affected by redirections.

-**Success:** Besides obstructions targeting is always successful, unless there is a syntax error or the target is invalid.
+**Success:** Besides obstructions, targeting is always successful, unless there is a syntax error or the target is invalid.
 Furthermore, the ability will fail when attempting to target more than one value.

 **Feedback:**